YYL7/Projects/Sentiment Analysis/README.md

 Secondly, I used the polarity_scores() method to find the positive, negative, neutral and compound scores of each sentence.

 Thirdly, we wanted to find the average compound sentiment for each review.
-To do this, we could find the sum the compound score as the numerator and the count of sentences as the denominator.
+To do this, we could find the sum of the compound score as the numerator and the count of sentences as the denominator.

 Finally, we have a dataset we can place in a dataframe, store in a csv, or use in further analysis.
 The datafile have 5 columns, including author, ratingValue, datePublished, description and average compound sentiment score, with 222 instances.